gs1/gs1-syntax-engine/maintenance/docker/c-docs/mainpage.md

 The following are examples of how to use the library.

 \note
-Using the library always begins by initialising the library with
-@ref gs1_encoder_init_ex() and finishes by releasing the library with @ref gs1_encoder_free().
+Using the library always begins by creating an encoder instance and ends by releasing it.
+In C, initialise with @ref gs1_encoder_init_ex() and release with @ref gs1_encoder_free(); in C++, construct a gs1encoders::GS1Encoder, whose destructor releases the native resources automatically when it goes out of scope.

 \note
-Unless otherwise specified, the getter functions return pointers to per-instance storage managed by this library and therefore must not be freed by the user.
-If their content must persist following a subsequent call to the same instance of the library then they must be copied to a user-managed buffer.
+In C, unless otherwise specified, the getter functions return pointers to per-instance storage managed by this library and therefore must not be freed by the user; if their content must persist following a subsequent call to the same instance then it must be copied to a user-managed buffer.
+The C++ wrapper returns owning `std::string` and `std::vector` copies instead, so this caveat does not apply.

 \note
-Most of the setter and action functions of this library return a boolean indicating whether the function was successful and write an error message that can be accessed with @ref gs1_encoder_getErrMsg() in the event of failure.
-Production code should check the output of the functions and where relevant do something appropriate which might include rendering the error message to the user.
-Error message string are provided in the English language in a single file that can be replaced at compile time.
+In C, most of the setter and action functions return a boolean indicating whether the function was successful and write an error message that can be accessed with @ref gs1_encoder_getErrMsg() in the event of failure; production code should check the return value and, where relevant, do something appropriate which might include rendering the error message to the user.
+The C++ wrapper instead reports failures by throwing a gs1encoders::GS1EncoderException (which carries the same message via its `what()`), so the equivalent handling is a `try`/`catch`.
+Error message strings are provided in the English language in a single file that can be replaced at compile time.

-Refer to the example console application (`gs1encoders-app.c`) for a comprehensive example of how to use this library.
+Refer to the example console applications (`gs1encoders-app.c` and `gs1encoders-cpp-app.cpp`) for comprehensive examples of how to use this library.

 #### GS1 AI data validation and extraction (including GS1 Digital Link)